simnibs/simnibs/docs/tutorial/advanced/uq.rst

 Tissue conductivity values are uncertain.
 Given that, it might be desirable to take this variability into consideration when simulating electric fields.

-For that, reason, we introduced in SimNIBS a way to easily perform Uncertainty Quantification (UQ) via Generalizer Polynomial Chaos Expansion (gPC) for evaluating the effect of uncertainty in conductivity values of the fields of interest.
+For that reason, we introduced in SimNIBS a way to easily perform Uncertainty Quantification (UQ) via Generalized Polynomial Chaos Expansion (gPC) for evaluating the effect of uncertainty in conductivity values on the fields of interest.

 Before proceeding through this tutorial, please see `Saturnino et al., 2018 <https://doi.org/10.1016/j.neuroimage.2018.12.053>`_